hammadrizwan/PENME/README.md

 ##  Evaluation Overview

 We evaluate PENME (Projector Editor Networks for Model Editing) across two major benchmarks: Counterfact and zsRE, and on multiple transformer architectures including T5-small, GPT2-XL, and LLaMA-2 7B.
 The evaluation focuses on three key criteria: **Edit Success**, **Generalization to paraphrases**, and **Locality**, i.e., preventing undesired changes to unrelated prompts.

-We provide pretrained projector networks and codebooks at **URL TBD**.
+We provide pretrained projector networks and codebooks at **URL TBD**, and dataset vector files at **URL TBD**.

 ## Environment Setup
 Setting up the Python environment: